Rw1942/rallyflare/POSTMARK_SETUP.md

 - Check Postmark's Activity log in their dashboard
 - Verify webhook URL is correct and ends with `/postmark/inbound`
-- Check Worker logs: `npx wrangler tail`
+- Check Ingest Worker logs: `cd services/ingest && npx wrangler tail`

 ### OpenAI not working?